Oberleutnant zur See

 |Born ||5 Feb 1918|| ||Norden, Ostfriesland|

 |U-709 ||3 Dec 1943 ||19 Feb 1944 (+)|| 1 patrol (26 days) |

-Rudolf Ites joined the Kriegsmarine in 1936, and was part of the Olympia Crew.
+Rudolf Ites joined the Kriegsmarine in 1936.
 From Aug 1939 to June 1942 he served in various staff positions.
 He went through Helmsman’s school from June to Sept 1942 when he began his U-boat training, finishing the courses in March 1943.

 Rudolf Ites took command of his old boat U-709 on 3 Dec 1943.
 He had by then spent over 110 days at sea on her, so he knew her well.

 Ites left base at Lorient, France for his first patrol as Commander on 25 Jan 1944.
 On 22 Feb U-709 was ordered to join the 31 boat strong Wolfpack Preussen (Prussia).
 She would be one of eight boats to be lost from that group.

 Busch, R. and Röll, H-J. (1998).
 German U-boat commanders of World War II.

 Niestle, A. (1998).
 German U-boat losses during World War II.